-These pages are currently being brought up to date and will include new material and more information about becoming a SCAN user, using the facilities, etc and some more enhancements are planned for the near future.
+(These pages relate to the 32-bit SCAN 2 and are somewhat out of date now that it has been replaced by SCAN 3 along with its new hardware.
+They are currently being revised and will include new material and more information about becoming a SCAN user, using the facilities, etc and some more enhancements are planned for the near future).

 What is the Maths/Physics SCAN?

 - The Maths SuperComputer At Night initiative harnesses the power of many individual PCs to form a supercomputer capable of carrying out very large computational tasks such as model simulations, etc. If you can imagine a large computer containing not just one or two CPUs (Central Processing Unit, or processors) but 50, 100 or 200 of them plus a huge amount of memory, this is a very good approximation of the Maths supercomputer.
-Currently, all 36 of the HP dc7100 PCs in Huxley room 215 plus the 43 HP Evo 530 PCs in 410 and 411 form part of this cluster outside of normal college hours - this gives us a total of 79 CPUs and 115 gigabytes of memory.
+Currently, all 36 of the HP dc7900 PCs in Huxley room 215 plus the 43 HP dc7800 PCs in 410 and 411 form part of this cluster outside of normal college hours - this gives us a total of 36 64-bit quad-core CPUs, 43 64-bit dual-core CPUs and 172 gigabytes of memory.
 As these computers would otherwise be idle at night and at weekends and during college holidays, this gives us many megaflops of raw processing power for no real cost.

 How does it work?

-- These machines all have Windows XP Professional and Red Hat Enterprise Linux Workstation 4 installed; these computers operate as normal PCs during the daytime and are dual-boot, meaning they can be booted into either Windows or Linux.
+- These machines all have Windows XP Professional and those in Huxley 410 and 411 also have Red Hat Enterprise Linux Workstation 5 installed; these computers operate as normal PCs during the daytime and are either Windows-only or dual-boot, meaning they can be booted into either Windows or Linux.
 At the end of the day when the room is closed to students, the machines shut down automatically and then boot FreeBSD UNIX from a network boot server, running UNIX entirely in RAM (memory) and leaving the machine's own hard disk untouched.

 - Each system is essentially an autonomous node but they are all networked together and can communicate with each other and with the controller.
 So each system could be thought of as a CPU with its own memory attached and is linked to other CPUs and memories in the SCAN.